Alcohol and scrotal cancer. Are they linked? That is, does drinking alcohol increase the risk of forming cancer of the scrotum? In a word, no.

 - Wright, J., et al. Primary scrotal cancer.
 Urol, 2008, 72(5),1139.

-This website makes no recommendation on drinking alcohol and scrotal cancer.
-Always see a doctor for health and medical advice.
+This website gives no advice on drinking alcohol and scrotal cancer.
+Please see a doctor for medical advice.